slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Train, train, train.
 If you treat your employee right, you can absolutely train them and not worry about them being poached.
 Salary is actually a small part of overhead.
 Pay them well and treat them well.
 Our print room cost more than a senior employee.
 There's no reason to pay crap wages.
 At the same time, wages aren't everything.
 Everyone wants to make good money but when you're already assured of making good money, other things start to count.
 Help your employees in their goals.
 If you have a QA that wants to move to dev, don't offer to pay back their educational expenses, but pay their expenses outright, pay for their child care, pay for their books, and keep paying their salary while they work a reduced schedule.
 Really, if you're treating them right, they won't just up and go to a new company after you've trained them.
 I can go on, but there's a few things I've learned.

-Have you seen that one position that you absolutely want?
-Build your portfolio around that job’s requirements and responsibilities. -> targeted cv

 Tip #3: A lot of portfolios are used both for job applications and freelance clients.
 Don’t do this.
 The best practice is for a professional to design separate portfolios for each of those audiences.